 From Norikura Bus Terminal you can walk for 30 minutes along a service road to a mountain hut, and further (about one hour) on a hiking trail up to Kengamine Peak which is the highest top of Mount Norikuradake.
 The hike is awesome!
 It is especially popular during autumn (mid-September till October) as this is the first part of Japan to get autumn colors.
 It is also popular for skiers.

 To get to Hirayu Onsen from Takayama, take the Nohi Bus from Takayama Bus Station.
-The bus ride takes one hour and cost 1570 Yen = 14 us$.
+The bus ride takes one hour and costs 1570 Yen = 14 us$.

 The Shin-Hotaka Ropeway that takes you up to the mountain is really cool and gives you a spectacular view of the northern part of the Japanese Alps!